 Delivery company reply 2-3 days later: Okay, great!
 First we need to confirm that you want it delivered and agree to pay us.

-Delivery company reply 2-3 days later: Okay, we’re going to send you a form for you to fill out with your credit card information.
+Delivery company reply 2-3 days later: Okay, we’re going to send you a form for you to fill out with your credit card information so you can pay.

 My reply: Sure.
 Cool.
 Whatever you need.
 Go ahead and send it.
 I’m right here sitting at my computer waiting for it.